OpenXiangShan/xfuzz/README.md

 - `make build` to build the dependencies
 - `make rebuild` to clean up and build the project

+## Example

+We have a real example using the rocket-chip (DUT) and Spike (REF) [here](https://github.com/OpenXiangShan/difftest/blob/master/.github/workflows/main.yml#L205-L267).
+This `test-difftest-fuzzing` CI test builds the fuzzer and runs it for 10000 runs (testcases).

+Run `fuzzer --help` for a full list of runtime arguments.

 ## Integrating Hardware Designs

 This repository is not a self-running repository.